Sport in England: Rugby league

 Following a reorganisation in 2014, the seasons of Super League and the Championship were much more closely integrated than in the past.
 Following a 22-game home-and-away season in both leagues, the leagues split into three eight-team groups known as "Super 8's".
 The first, the Super League Super 8's, involved the top eight teams on the Super League table.
 After these teams played a round-robin mini-league, with table points carrying over from the league season, the top four entered a knockout play-off that culminated in the Super League Grand Final at Old Trafford.
 The second group, the Qualifiers Super 8's, involved the bottom four teams from Super League and the top four from the Championship.
 After a similar round-robin mini-league (but with all teams starting on 0 points), the top three teams earned places in the following year's Super League.
 The fourth- and fifth-place teams then played a one-off match, billed as the "Million Pound Game", for the final Super League place.
 The final group, the Championship Shield Super 8's, involved the bottom eight teams from the Championship.
 These teams played their own round-robin mini-league, with table points carrying over.
 The top four teams after the extra games contested a knockout play-off for the Championship Shield, while the bottom two teams are relegated to League 1.
 From 2009 through to 2014, Super League consisted of 14 franchises, based on renewable three-year licences, but that system was scrapped following the 2014 season.

-The main knock-out competition is the Challenge Cup, which also includes clubs from France, Canada, Wales, Scotland and Serbia (plus, in the past, Russia), and each year culminates in a history-steeped final at Wembley Stadium.
+The main knock-out competition is the Challenge Cup, which also includes clubs from France, Ireland, Scotland and Wales, as well as having featured teams from Canada, Russia, and Serbia in the past, and each year culminates in a history-steeped final at Wembley Stadium.
 Teams competing in the Challenge Cup range from the top professional teams in the Super League, through to amateur teams, plus representative sides from the British Army, Royal Navy, Royal Air Force and British Police, along with occasional invited teams from other countries, such as Red Star Belgrade of Serbia in 2019.
 The amateur and representative sides enter in the earliest rounds, with professional teams from the more senior leagues entering at later stages of the competition.
 In addition to the Challenge Cup, teams from the Championship and League One compete in the 1895 Cup, with the final played at Wembley Stadium on the same day as the Challenge Cup Final.